rethread-studio/algorithmic-art-course/README.md

 - use and develop open source software for algorithmic art
 - perform algorithmic art for live coding

+## Prerequisites
+- know how to program in one language at least (Rust, Javascript, Java, Python)
+- enjoy writing and executing code
+- have a strong interest in graphics and visual arts

 # Cours d'art algorithmique à l'Université de Montréal

 ## Philosophie du cours